vitorgalvao/alfred-workflows/WatchList/README.md

 [mpv](http://mpv.io/), [IINA](https://lhc70000.github.io/iina/), and [VLC](http://www.videolan.org/vlc/index.html) are directly supported.
 If playback exits with a non-zero code, the item will not be marked as played (hence not trashed).
 Take advantage of that!

 `wlu` is the watched list.
 Its size is controlled by the `maximum_watched` Workflow Environment Variable.
-Actioning an item will mark it unwatched but won’t recover it from the trash (there is no reliable way to do it on macOS).
+Actioning an item will mark it unwatched and recover it from the Trash if it find a path with the same name.
 If the item has an origin URL (shown in the subtitle):

 * ⌘↵ opens it in the default web browser.
 * ⌥↵ copies it to the clipboard.